-- sz / dz if predication is enabled will put zeros into the dest (or as src in the case of twin pred) when the predicate bit is zero. otherwise the element is ignored or skipped, depending on context. - zz set both sz and dz equal to this flag - SNZ In fail-first mode, on the bit being tested, when sz=1 and SNZ=1 a value "1" is put in place of "0". - inv CR-bit just as in branches (BO) these bits allow testing of a CR bit and whether it is set (inv=0) or unset (inv=1) - RG Reverse-Gear: inverts the Vector Loop order (VL-1 downto 0) rather than the normal 0 upto VL-1

-• VLi VL inclusive: in fail-first mode, the truncation of VL includes the current element at the failure point rather than excludes it from the count.
+- sz / dz if predication is enabled will put zeros into the dest (or as src in the case of twin pred) when the predicate bit is zero. otherwise the element is ignored or skipped, depending on context. - $\mathbf{z}\mathbf{z}$ set both sz and dz equal to this flag - SNZ In fail-first mode, on the bit being tested, when sz=1 and SNZ=1 a value "1" is put in place of "0". - inv CR-bit just as in branches (BO) these bits allow testing of a CR bit and whether it is set (inv=0) or unset (inv=1) - RG inverts the Vector Loop order (VL-1 downto 0) rather than the normal 0..VL-1 - SVM sets "subvector" reduce mode - VLi VL inclusive: in fail-first mode, the truncation of VL includes the current element at the failure point rather than excludes it from the count.

-Data-dependent fail-first on CR operations </>
+Data-dependent fail-first on CR operations